 - 1. Add a line to the concsm.cfg file.
-The concsm.cfg file must contain an entry for each communications support module (of the same kind) that you are using.
-You must have a concsm.cfg file for both the client application and the database server, unless the client is a JDBC application. - 2.
+The concsm.cfg file must contain an entry for each communications support module (of the same kind) that you are using. - 2.
 Add an entry to the options column of the sqlhosts file or registry.
-For information about specifying the CSM in the sqlhosts file or registry, see the IBM Informix Administrator's Guide. - 3.
-Restart the database server instance.
-Encryption is enabled on the server side when the instance is back online.
+For information about specifying the CSM in the sqlhosts file or registry, see the IBM Informix Administrator's Guide.